OzzyWL/Philips-challenge-docker/README.md

 # Philips Challenge Docker Image

-This repository contains a Dockerfile and scripts to run a neural networks for a specific use case to try to detect 1 of 4 different Philips products from a given image.
+This repository contains a Dockerfile and scripts to run a neural network for a specific use case to try to detect 1 of 4 different Philips products from a given image.
 For now, inference is done on the CPU.

 **Instructions on how to get predictions:**